rahulvashisth3/rahulvashisth3/README.md

  ## Hi there👋
  I am Rahul Vashisth!!!!
 Welcome to my GitHub.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Text Mining, Transformers, BERT, LSTM in NLP
+- 🌱 I’m currently learning Text Mining, Transformers, BERT, LSTM in NLP.
 - 💞️  I’m looking to collaborate on scalable and distributed Deep Learning based projects.
 - 💬 Ask me about programming in Python, R and SQL.
-- 📫 How to reach me: [Gmail](rahulvashisth3@gmail.com) or DM on LinkedIn
+- 📫 How to reach me: [Gmail](rahulvashisth3@gmail.com) or DM on LinkedIn.
 - 😄 Pronouns: He/His/Him

 I encourage my data science community in forking, adding star to their repos that I find interesting.
 I suppose if you like my work, you will too 😉